 The tour provides more than just a behind-the-scenes look at the manufacture of Nakashima furniture.
 There are fourteen buildings on the property.
 George Nakashima himself built many of them over the years.
 As part of the tour, visitors get to see inside eight of the buildings.
 Several of the buildings are part of the US National Register of Historic Places and the property is a National Historic Landmark.
 The Conoid Studio, for example, was built in 1957.
 It features a reinforced concrete shell roof that is only 2.5″ thick.

 The tour is a real family affair.
 George’s daughter, Mira, led the tour.
 She’s a talented and dedicated architect in her own right.
 Mira’s brother, Kevin, and her daughter-in-law also took part in the tours.
-To say that the family were generous with their time was an understatement.
+To say that the family was generous with their time was an understatement.
 They answered every question asked by the inquiring minds of roughly 30 visitors.

 If you can’t make the guided group tours, you’re in luck.
-Nakashima hold open houses every Saturday afternoon.
+Nakashima holds open houses every Saturday afternoon.
 Open house visitors can see three of the buildings (Showroom, Conoid Studio and the Finishing Room).
 Tours do fill up quickly so reserve your spot ahead of time.

 Whether you’re a fan of George Nakashima, architecture or design, a tour of the Nakashima Workshop is more than worth the time.